Uchechukwu-Udefi/Module_1_UCHUDE24034_CPTO2409_Group-A_Uchechukwu-Udefi_JSL01/README.md

 This challenge helps students practice basic string manipulation and validation in JavaScript, along with simple DOM manipulation to create an interactive and user-friendly interface.

 Check out the practice challenges on Scrimba here: https://scrimba.com/playlist/pqPae6ZH7

+## How I solve the Challenge
+- First I clone and save the starter code in my local machine.
+- Using VSCode, I modify the script.js file by writing a validation logic:
+    1. Defining the regular expression pattern for the input value with the variable name "regex"
+    2. I write an "If" statement to check that the input matches the regex parttern.
+    3. Then display the syntax result by clicking the validate button to set result to "Valid Syntax" If it matches.
+Otherwise, set it to "Invalid Syntax."